 Slips and falls can happen anywhere.
 Stores where these accidents occur can include:

 - Grocery stores

 - Hospital gift shops

-Premises liability claims may also originate from slips, trips, or falls in other public areas, such as concert halls, swimming pools, fitness centers, hospitals, movie theatres, and more.
+Premises liability claims may also originate from slips, trips, or falls in other public areas, such as concert halls, swimming pools, fitness centers, hospitals, and movie theatres.

 When Can a Store Be Liable?

 A store can be held liable for premises liability claims when the owner or caretaker was negligent in addressing dangerous conditions.
 These conditions must be proven to unreasonably threaten the safety of those on the site.
 In other words, those who knowingly walk into dangerous situations are not likely to receive compensation for their claims.
 However, individuals who were placed under particularly dangerous conditions may be able to successfully pursue a settlement.
 Settlements may include damages for medical treatment, medical supplies, missed time from work, pain and suffering, and more.

 Stores and property owners can be liable when their property does not offer reasonably safe conditions for patrons.
 Unsafe conditions may be overlooked or, in some cases, regular inspections of the property may not have been conducted prior to the accident.
 Hazards that result from a property owner’s negligence might include:

 - Gaps, holes, tears or protrusions in the building’s flooring.